v1993/cemuhook-protocol/README.md

 | 12 | 4 | Unsigned 32-bit | Client or server ID who sent this packet.
 Should stay the same on one run.
 Can be randomly generated on startup. |
 | 16 | 4 | Unsigned 32-bit | **Not actually part of header so it counts as length.** Event type.
 Read below to learn possible ones. |

-Below I'll refer to all positions **after cutting out first 20 bytes and impying that structure above is included in your response at the beginning**.
+Below I'll refer to all positions **after cutting out first 20 bytes and implying that structure above is included in your response at the beginning**.

 # Message types